arjunachari12/big-data-analytics-basics/day3/execute-command.md

-Create a python file as sparksql.py copy the code cd into the directory execute below command
+Create a python file as sparksql.py \n copy the code cd into the directory execute below command